allegro/blog/_posts/2022-08-29-azure-cosmosdb-case-study.md

 ![](/img/articles/2022-08-29-azure-cosmosdb-case-study/img06.png)

 The mechanism sounds pretty simple, doesn’t it?
 And here is how it worked.
-I run another test, this time with RU limiter set to 32k RU/s.
+I ran another test, this time with RU limiter set to 32k RU/s.
 Although the requests were being limited, the processing of 1 million records took only 5 minutes this time and no request was throttled.
 Below we can see the Total Request Units metric during the test.
 The consumption was almost precisely 1,92 mln RU / minute, which gives us 32k RU/s - exactly as the RU limiter was configured.